TATIKONDAVENKATESH/AI-powered-Store-Intelligence-System/README.md

 ## Implementation Notes

-- **Conversion window:** 30-minute billing-zone × POS correlation (widened from spec's 5 min — historical footage has larger lag between zone events and POS timestamps)
+- **Conversion window:** 5-minute billing-zone × POS correlation (matches challenge specification; visitors in billing within 300 seconds before a transaction are counted as converted)
-- **Dead zone:** computed relative to `MAX(timestamp)` in the dataset, not wall-clock time
+- **Dead zone:** computed relative to `MAX(timestamp)` in the dataset, not wall-clock time (prevents all historical clips from appearing stale)
-- **YOLO confidence:** 0.25 (lowered from 0.4 — face-blurred footage reduces feature contrast)
+- **YOLO confidence:** 0.25 (lowered from the default 0.4 because face-blurred footage reduces detection confidence)
-- **Staff detection:** HSV uniform colour per store — pink/magenta for ST1076, black for ST1008
+- **Staff detection:** HSV uniform-colour classification per store (pink/magenta for ST1076, black for ST1008)
-- **POS grouping:** CSV is product-level rows; grouped by `order_id` into one transaction per basket
+- **POS grouping:** CSV contains product-level rows; grouped by `order_id` into a single transaction representing one customer basket
 ---

 ## Testing